MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tutorial.md

 ---

-# Explore R and RevoScaleR in 25 functions
+# Tutorial: Explore R and RevoScaleR in 25 functions

 If you are new to both R and Microsoft R, this short tutorial introduces you to 25 (or so) of the more commonly used R functions.
 In this tutorial, you'll learn how to load small data sets into R and perform simple computations.
 A key point to take away from this tutorial is that you can combine R and RevoScaleR functions in the same R script.